Power System Model

 julia> system.base.voltage.value, system.base.voltage.unit([345000.0, 345000.0], "V")

 By using the @base macro, users can change the prefixes of the base units.
-For instance, if the user wishes to convert base power and base voltage values to megavolt-amperes (MVA) and kilovolts (kV) respectively, they can execute the following macro:
+For instance, if users wish to convert base power and base voltage values to megavolt-amperes (MVA) and kilovolts (kV) respectively, they can execute the following macro:

 @base(system, MVA, kV)

-Upon execution of the macro, the base power and voltage values and units will be modified accordingly:
+After executing the macro, the base power and voltage values and their units will be modified accordingly:

 julia> system.base.power.value, system.base.power.unit(100.0, "MVA")